apache/activemq-artemis/docs/user-manual/en/network-isolation.md

 ```

-Once you lose connectivity towards 10.0.0.1 on the given example
+Once you lose connectivity towards 10.0.0.1 on the given example, you will see
-, you will see see this output at the server:
+see this output at the server:

 ```
 09:49:24,562 WARN  [org.apache.activemq.artemis.core.server.NetworkHealthCheck] Ping Address /10.0.0.1 wasn't reacheable